Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review is considered by many to be one of the heavyweights in the MCAT prep course industry.
 They have been helping aspiring medical professionals get into the medical school of their choice for decades.
 Due to their depth of experience, they offer a full range of MCAT prep courses for every type of learning preference.

-Princeton’s basic online course is referred to as Self-Paced, and provides students the opportunity to learn at their own speed.
+Princeton’s basic self-paced package is referred to as the Self Paced Course, and provides students the opportunity to learn at their own speed.
 The course includes an extensive library of over 500 detailed on demand videos covering the entire core MCAT content (“MedFlix”); and intensive practice tools comprising thousands of passage based questions and detailed explanations, 16 full-length (and 2 shortened) practice tests and 10 MCAT prep books.

-This course contains the same “MedFlix” extensive library of core video content, intensive practice tools and practice tests as the Self-Paced course, but adds in 123 hours of either in person or LiveOnline classroom coursework with a team of 4 to 6 subject matter experts, and personalized homework as determined by diagnostic exams.
+This course contains the same “MedFlix” extensive library of core video content, intensive practice tools and practice tests as the Online Course, but adds in 40 hours of Live Online classroom coursework with a team of 4 to 6 subject matter experts, and personalized homework as determined by diagnostic exams.

-Medical Schools entrance data consistently indicate that going from a 500 to a 510 MCAT score triples acceptance rates; and the MCAT 510+ guarantees a 510 or better on the MCAT, provided you start with a diagnostic exam base score of 500 or better and complete the course.
+Medical Schools entrance data consistently indicate that going from a 503 to a 513 MCAT score triples acceptance rates; and the MCAT 513+ guarantees a 513 or better on the MCAT, provided you start with a diagnostic exam base score of 503 or better and complete the course.

 The MCAT 515+ is a 12-week long bootcamp-style prep course boasting over 860 hours of instruction, including 195 hours of live instruction from 6 subject matter MCAT experts, a full array of content and strategy lessons, on-demand tutoring, the 1-on-1 Study Manager, MCAT topic focus groups, and 16 full-length (and 2 shortened version) MCAT practice tests.

 Course options and pricing current as of date of publication.